Cameronsplaze/AWS-ContainerManager/DESIGN.md

 Switch external instance ip from ipv4 to ipv6.
 Will have to also switch dns record from A to AAAA.
 May also have security group updates to support ipv6.

 Switching because ipv6 is cheep/free, and aws is starting to charge for ipv4.
 It won't change *much* cost since IPv4 has a free tier we're not breaching yet.

+### Only backup select paths in EFS

+With Valheim for example, one path contains all the game data you want safe, and the other is the server file that you don't care about.
+It's only in persistent storage so you don't have to re-download it every launch.
+Is there a way to only backup the first dir?
+It might mean that each **path** has to be it's own EFS.
+If that's the case, we'd also have to update the EC2 instance to mount each one.
+Is it worth it?
+I like everything in one EFS since it keeps the console clean.
+Probably costs less too.
+You can also see all the paths in one EFS very easily.